Earl Freeman

 Earl Freeman, age one, photo courtesy of Mylo Freeman

 Born in Oakland, California, Freeman's earliest years were spent on a farm with his grandparents.
 He told his daughter Mylo that he never encountered racism until he left the farm to go to school.
 Freeman showed an early affinity for art & music, particularly jazz, & started to play bass in junior high school.
 When he was a teenager, he was drafted into the US Army.
 He served in the Korean War, where he lost a lung as a result of being stabbed with a bayonet.
-Upon his return to the States he is said to have spent some time in Chicago, though it is unclear quite when (details on this period are especially scant, though there is some speculation below).
+Upon his return to the States he is said to have spent some time in Chicago, where he recalled being encouraged by fellow bassists Victor Sproles, Bill Lee, and Malachi Favors, though it is unclear quite when (details on this period are especially scant, though there is some speculation below).
 He moved to Vancouver in the late 1950s, then to the Netherlands & other locations throughout Europe. (see Mylo Freeman's contribution below for more)

 Mylo Freeman: "I think Earl went to Europe partly because of my mam and me.
 Also because there was more work and less racism.
 When their relationship ended on Ibiza, he had a mental breakdown.
 He spent a little while in an asylum until he recovered.
 I think this must have been around 1964/1965."

 In 1968 he went to Paris & forged associations within the community of improvisors, artists, & activists who gathered there.
 His first commercial recording was on Kenneth Terroade's Love Rejoice, made in June 1969 for BYG/Actuel.
 Over the next few months he contributed to several more heavy records, led by musicians such as Archie Shepp, Sunny Murray, Clifford Thornton, Claude Delcloo / Arthur Jones, Selwyn Lissack, & Gong.
-At the turn of the decade, he was heard with Brigitte Fointaine (see this video c.1970), Jacques Thollot & Joachim Kuhn (see this 1972 footage), Noah Howard (hear Patterns), Mike Osborne (hear Shapes), Frank Wright, & Alan Silva's Celestrial Communications Orchestra.
+At the turn of the decade, he was heard with Brigitte Fointaine (see this video c.1970), Jacques Thollot & Joachim Kuhn (see this 1972 footage on youtube + more from that session over here), Noah Howard (hear Patterns), Mike Osborne (hear Shapes), Frank Wright, & Alan Silva's Celestrial Communications Orchestra.

 Earl Freeman by Valerie Wilmer, Melody Maker, May 13, 1972